Updated July 15, 2023

-- This type of reinsurance covers the insurance on the basis of the nature of the policy.
-This means no exact specific policy is covered.
-But all such policies falling within the same nature are covered, even though someone may not specifically refer to a policy.
+- This type of reinsurance covers the insurance based on the nature of the policy.
+This means that all policies of similar nature are covered, even though someone may not specifically refer to a policy.

 - This type of reinsurance specifies the qualification criteria.
-In case, the such criterion is met, all such policies get reinsured automatically.
-The treaty reinsurance is further divided into two sub-categories namely, pro-rata reinsurance & excess of loss reinsurance.
+If such a criterion is met, all such policies get reinsured automatically.
+The Treaty reinsurance is further divided into two sub-categories, namely, pro-rata reinsurance & excess of loss reinsurance.

 - Pro-rata reinsurance (also known as quota share) means the proportional risk assumed by the reinsurer.
 In respect of such proportion, the reinsurer assumes the proportional risk.

-- Excess of loss reinsurance is where the losses are protected above a certain predetermined level.
-In case the protection is for the occurrence of a single event, such type is called as “per occurrence” type of reinsurance.
-In case the protection is for all losses which may occur during the specified period, such type is called an “aggregate” type of reinsurance.
-In such the protection is for individual specific risk classes, such type is called as “per risk” type of reinsurance.
+- Excess of loss reinsurance protects losses above a certain predetermined level.
+If we protect a single event, we refer to this type as “per occurrence” reinsurance.
+If we protect all losses that may occur during a specified period, we call it “aggregate” reinsurance.
+In the case of protection for individual-specific risk classes, we refer to this type as “per risk” reinsurance.

 2. Facultative Reinsurance

-- In such type of reinsurance, the reinsurance is taken for specific types of risk rather than reinsuring for the entire policy as a whole.
+- In this type of reinsurance, the reinsurer takes reinsurance for specific types of risk rather than reinsuring the entire policy.